hillel-lerner/MolPatcher/README.md

 The specific method used to attach the base and patch molecule is determined by the JSON file specified.
 Each configuration uses a specific geometry engine.

 **1. Flexible/Merged Linkages**
-The `chi_definitions` here are used to define the dihedral angles that the `RotamerSweeper` rotates
+The `chi_definitions` here are used to define the dihedral angles that the `RotamerSweeper` rotates to resolve steric clashes.
+For completely custom interactions, parameters can be explicitly defined in an ff_parameters block..

 ```json
 {